Scalable framework for quantum transport across large physical networks: Non-Markovian intermediate scale dynamics of large networks

 with $A=180~\text{cm}^{-1}$ and cutoff frequency $\omega_c = 200~\text{cm}^{-1}$.
 The resulting dynamics are shown in Fig.~\ref{fig:SpiralDyn}(c), where we track excitations across a partitioning of the helix into three parts.
 In contrast to the previous examples, the variational master equation predicts significantly faster energy transfer through the network than the weak-coupling theory.
 This enhancement may arise from two mechanisms that depend sensitively on both the choice of spectral density and the structure of the Hamiltonian (and therefore the underlying molecular geometry).
 Due to the super-Ohmic form of the spectral density used here, we expect weak environmental coupling between near-resonant sites in the Markovian weak-coupling limit.
 Incorporating non-Markovian effects allows faster transitions.
 Moreover, because the variational optimisation can, in principle, yield distinct displacements for each site, we expect the corresponding reorganisation energies ($R_n$) to be strongly site dependent.
 This introduces local asymmetries into the system Hamiltonian, an effect known to enhance energy transport~\cite{Dubi2020,Coates2023}.
 Investigating the role of variationally induced asymmetries in facilitating enhanced transport will be the focus of future work.

 To capture dynamics across such a large network, the simulations necessarily require long propagation times (on the order of thousands of picoseconds).
-This further illustrates the capability of the variational method not only to simulate large systems but also to evolve them over long timescales, enabling future studies that combine optical and vibrational dynamics.
+This further illustrates the capability of the variational method not only to simulate large systems but also to evolve them over long timescales, enabling future studies that resolve the intrinsic timescales associated with optical and vibrational dynamics.
+Highly relevant for studying absorption and emission spectra of such systems.